zriyansh/signoz.io/docs/aws-monitoring/elb-logs.md

 ```

 :::info
 Note that these headers are just for name sake, you can change them if you wish to, but it is not advisable.
-You might have noticed in the `elb_headers`, I have mentioned `trace_idd` with 2 dd's and not `trace_id`.
+You might have noticed in the `elb_headers`, We have mentioned `trace_idd` with 2 dd's and not `trace_id`.
 This is not a typo, by default, ELB logs have `trace_id` as the header name but payload structure SigNoz recommends is shown below:
 :::

 ```jsx